caryacademylibrary/roomtag/README.md

 # RoomTag — setup guide

+> **If you already deployed an earlier version:** this update changes the
+> security rules and the shape of the data.
+You'll need to (1) replace the
+> Firestore rules with the version in step 2 below, and (2) any trip
+> created before this update needs its roster re-added — old student codes
+> won't work with the new login system.
+Easiest path: delete any test
+> trips and recreate them after updating.

 This is a static site (plain HTML/JS — no server, no build step needed to run it) that talks to a free Firebase project for storage and login.
 Total cost at this
 scale: **$0**, forever, on Firebase's free "Spark" plan and GitHub Pages' free tier.